valtimo-platform/valtimo-documentation/reference/feature-toggles.md

   If enabled, a 'Plant a tree' button will appear in the right sidebar.

+* **`sortFilesByDate`**

+  If enabled, files under the documents tab on a case detail page will be sorted by date in descending order.

 * **`largeLogoMargin`**

   If enabled, the logo on the left in the top bar will have a large margin around it.
 This works well for logo's that are bigger horizontally than they are vertically.

+* **`returnToLastUrlAfterTokenExpiration`**

+  If enabled, the user will be returned to the page they were last on before they were automatically logged out after their refresh token expired.